Magical place!

 Tertre Roteboeuf 2008 94+p

 Tasted three times - last time in November 2013.
 Consistent notes.
-It is intense, mineral, and muscular without overdone, with splendid fruit sweetness, sappiness, and well-balanced.
+It is intense, mineral, and muscular without being overdone, with splendid fruit sweetness, sappiness, and well-balanced.
 It shows a good level of complexity, depth, and nuances.
 It's classic stuff from Tertre Roteboeuf, which needs to age.

 Tertre Roteboeuf 2007 89p